 Protect the vulnerable

-Child Rescue actively helps those caught in poverty and gives them a hand up in life – offering them a positive alternative to their seemingly hopeless situation.
-The Bible says, “Do justice to the weak (poor) and fatherless; maintain the rights of the afflicted and needy.
+The Bible, in Psalm chapter 82, verses three to four, says, “do justice to the weak (poor) and fatherless; maintain the rights of the afflicted and needy.
 Deliver the poor and needy; rescue them out of the hand of the wicked.”

 This means we have a responsibility to help protect vulnerable people, including at-risk children and families from human traffickers.

 Child Rescue has stepped up to the challenge by offering prevention programs to at-risk children and families.
 We help children in the world, who are poor and stuck in the sex trade, go to school.
 We pay for a child’s tuition, books, school supplies and uniform.
 If a family’s situation is severe, we can pay for meals too.
 Each family’s needs are different and need individual assessment.
 Child Rescue’s social workers do this.
 Sometimes, if there are no schools near a family, Child Rescue will help relocate a child to our safe, prevention homes.
 Here, they will get an education, food and medical care.

 Child Rescue also runs an after-school learning program to help children who have fallen behind in class because they could not afford to go to school consistently or have dropped out.
 This helps them graduate, giving them an opportunity to reach their dreams!